-Senate Leaders Float 'Skinny Bill' That Would Mean 15 Million Lose Health Care Coverage
+Here Is The Latest Republican Plan For Getting Obamacare Repeal Through The Senate

 Insurers would be stuck with groups of beneficiaries in unusually poor health, forcing them to raise premiums in ways that would scare off yet more healthy people, creating what insurance industry experts call a death spiral.

 Taking away the mandate while leaving the rest of the Affordable Care Act’s regulations in place would likely create such a dynamic.
 Two years ago, the Congressional Budget Office examined a proposal similar to the one Senate leaders currently seem to have in mind.
-Without a penalty for people who don’t get coverage, and with insurers raising premiums because of their changing risk pools, the CBO predicted that the number of people without insurance would rise by 15 million people and that premiums would increase by 20 percent.
+Without a penalty for people who don’t get coverage, and with insurers raising premiums because of their changing risk pools, the CBO predicted that the number of people without insurance would rise by between 14 and 15 million people and that premiums would increase by 20 percent.

 Many conservatives have suggested the CBO overestimates the effect of the mandate.
 But while all projections carry uncertainty, the CBO’s models are based on real-world experience.
-The recent behavior of insurers ― they’re raising rates for next year out of fear that the Trump administration will not enforce the existing mandate ― would seem to provide yet more proof that the mandate has an impact, even if the magnitude of that impact is not certain.
+The recent behavior of insurers ― they’re raising rates for next year out of fear the Trump administration will not enforce the existing mandate ― would seem to provide yet more proof that the mandate has a big impact, even if its exact magnitude is uncertain.

+“The individual mandate is an integral part of the law, particularly because of the provisions that prohibit insurers from denying coverage or charging higher premiums based on pre-existing health conditions,” Cori Uccello, senior health fellow at the American Academy of Actuaries, told HuffPost.
+“Eliminating the mandate would lead to lower enrollment, a deterioration of the risk pool, and higher premiums.”

 A skinny repeal bill would not touch the Medicaid program, which both the House bill and full repeal proposals from the Senate would cut significantly.
 Those cuts have been a major point of controversy in the Senate, particularly among more moderate Republicans whose states expanded the program and where millions are now getting insurance through it.

-That is one reason why it’s impossible to know how passing such a bill would play out afterward ― whether House and Senate negotiators would be able to come up with a new compromise, what such a compromise would look like, and then whether it could get majorities in the two houses.
+That is one reason why it’s impossible to know how passing such a skinny bill would play out afterward ― whether House and Senate negotiators would be able to come up with a new compromise, what such an accord would look like, and then whether it could get majorities in the two chambers.

+One possibility is that a House-Senate negotiation would produce a more conservative, more sweeping bill ― something moderate Republicans have refused to accept so far, but might find politically difficult to turn down if it were a take-it-or-leave-it proposition.
+Senate Minority Leader Chuck Schumer (D-N.Y.) warned of precisely that possibility in a floor speech on Tuesday.

-The idea of dropping full repeal in order to pass a skinny bill and get to some kind of House-Senate negotiation is the latest crazy twist in what can only be described as a crazy legislative process ― one that has defied conventions of how legislation is supposed to be written, and now envisions the Senate voting on a bill affecting one-sixth of the economy with mere days (or maybe mere hours) or warning over what the legislation would say.
+The idea of dropping full repeal in order to pass a skinny bill and get to some kind of House-Senate negotiation is the latest crazy twist in what can only be described as a crazy legislative process.
+It has defied conventions of how bills are supposed to be written, and now envisions the Senate voting on a measure affecting one-sixth of the economy with mere days (or maybe mere hours) of notice on what the legislation would say.

-Note: This article has been updated with Senate passage of motion to proceed on debate of a health care bill.